liujilongObject/vsc-extension-chrome-extension-api/README.md

 ## install

-> Open your VSCode and select the extension menu
+> Open your VSCode and select the extension menu, Select the vsix file

 ![install](images/install.png)